Last Updated on June 15, 2023 by Grow with Bovees

 Maintain Your Garden

 If you have a compost pile or tumbler, make sure that it is in an area away from the garden.
-And, before you repot your plants, spray the soil.
+And, before you repot your plants, spray the ground.
 This can help to prevent the soil mites from coming into the soil.

 Soil mites are categorized under arthropods.
 They don’t have internal bones and their legs emerge from their body segments.
 They live in moist and damp soil and feed on algae, dead plants, dead insects, tiny worms and fungi.

-Some other types of commonly found soil mites are:
+Some other types are:

 - Astigmata Mites: These are usually found in nitrogen-rich soils.

-- Gosamid Mites: These are predatory mites.
+- Gosamid Mites: These are predatory mites and usually flat and light brown in color.

 - Mesostigmata Mites: These predatory mites feed on small dead animals.